villadar/refactored-journey/README.md

 3. The program should be deterministic.
 The program should not rely on preserving state in between data transfer operations in order to function.
-Administrator intervention should also not be needed to if the hosting environment goes down or if communication to either endpoint is interrupted.
+Administrator intervention should also not be needed if the hosting environment goes down or if communication to either endpoint is interrupted.

 4. The Magento code has been heavily modified and is supported by a third-party developer.